-I will be hosting a CPD workshop at Network Counselling and Training with my colleague Louise Mill in October, when she will be encouraging us to think about the importance of taking time to care for ourselves.
+I hosted a CPD workshop at Network Counselling and Training with my colleague Louise Mill, she encouraged us to think about the importance of taking time to care for ourselves.

-In preparation for this, I have been thinking about the last couple of months and whether I have actually been taking care of myself or have I just been kidding myself that I am good at it.
+This led me to think about the last few months and whether I have actually been taking care of myself or have I just been kidding myself that I am good at it.
 Probably the latter if I am honest.

 When I began as a counsellor I decided that I would take the month of August off every year.
 It was easy back then as I was working almost full time as a school counsellor and so this break fitted nicely with the school terms and it’s what all school staff do………hang on until the summer break, counting down the days until the most wonderful day of the school calendar arrives – yes the last day of term!
 Despite, always loving my work as a Counsellor, it was wonderful, I could really scale back on my work and take a good lengthy break, often falling ill within the first few days of the holidays as I allowed my body and mind to rest.

 I realise, now, that this is not the healthiest way to manage my health and well-being.
-I now only work one day a week in school and am not able to afford the luxury of taking a whole month off.
+I now only work two days a week in school and largely self-employed so not able to afford the luxury of taking a whole month off.
 I have had to establish a new routine of self-care and it’s not just waiting for the school holidays, I realised this had to be an every-day exercise.

 We often forget how important it is to look after ourselves, perhaps because we have received messages over the years that make this difficult to achieve; such as ‘it’s selfish to take time out for ourselves’, ‘resting is lazy’, ‘put others before yourself’ or perhaps we just find it difficult to relax or spend time in our own company.